illyanyc/cu_fintech_assignments/10_time_series/README.md

 ### ARMA Model Returns Forecasting
 #### Overview
-[Agressive-moving-average](https://en.wikipedia.org/wiki/Autoregressive%E2%80%93moving-average_model) (ARMA) is a corss between Auto-Regressive (*AR(p)*) and Moving Avereage (*MA(q)*) models. *AR(p)* model try to explain the momentum and mean reversion effects often observed in trading markets and uses past values to predict the future values and assumes some degree of [auto-correlation](https://en.wikipedia.org/wiki/Autocorrelation), while *MA(q)* models try capture the avarage smoothed average price by creating a series of averages of different subsets and creating a contantly updated average price. [[Time Series Analysis for Financial Data IV— ARMA Models - Medium](https://medium.com/auquan/time-series-analysis-for-finance-arma-models-21695e14c999#:~:text=ARMA%20model%20is%20simply%20the,in%20the%20white%20noise%20terms.)]
+[Agressive-moving-average](https://en.wikipedia.org/wiki/Autoregressive%E2%80%93moving-average_model) (ARMA) is a corss between Auto-Regressive (*AR(p)*) and Moving Avereage (*MA(q)*) models. *AR(p)* model try to explain the momentum and mean reversion effects often observed in trading markets and uses past values to predict the future values and assumes some degree of [auto-correlation](https://en.wikipedia.org/wiki/Autocorrelation), while *MA(q)* models try capture the avarage smoothed average price by creating a series of averages of different subsets and creating a contantly updated average price [[Time Series Analysis for Financial Data IV— ARMA Models - Medium](https://medium.com/auquan/time-series-analysis-for-finance-arma-models-21695e14c999#:~:text=ARMA%20model%20is%20simply%20the,in%20the%20white%20noise%20terms.)].
 ARMA model combines the *AR* and *MA* models to predict future values by analyzing past values and errors.

 #### Method